Positano's colourful terraced buildings rising above the beach on the Amalfi Coast

 The city

 The Lungomare Trieste — the palm-lined seafront promenade — is one of the most pleasant in southern Italy.
+Approximately 1.5km long, stretching from the port to the public gardens.
 The evening passeggiata here is a genuine local institution.

-The Historic Centre (Centro Storico) is a compact medieval maze.
-The Via dei Mercanti is the main market street, with ceramics, food shops, and small restaurants in its porticoed lane.
+The Historic Centre (Centro Storico) is a compact medieval maze north of the Lungomare.
+Via dei Mercanti is the main market street, with ceramics, food shops, and small restaurants in its porticoed lane — the best street for evening eating.

 The medical school legacy